What does it mean?

 - Accessibility in information and communications technologies is a vital part of advancing inclusion.
-A commitment on this front helps to break down barriers that prevent people with disabilities from participating on an equal basis.
+A commitment on this front helps to break down barriers that prevent persons experiencing disability from participating on an equal basis.

-- The benefits that one person receives from accessible information and communications often strengthens the ease and flexibility experienced by the broader audience.
+- The benefits that one person receives from accessible information and communication often strengthens the ease and flexibility experienced by the broader audience.

 - Many jurisdictions have accessibility legislation that requires accessible (and inclusive) formatting of communications, and failure to meet these requirements may lead to legal liability.

 Sample Inclusive Workplace Policy